vmneva/my_portfolio/README.md

 # Portfolio Website - Viivi Nevalainen

-My personal portfolio webpage developed with SCSS, HTML, JavaScript and GitHub Pages.
+My personal portfolio webpage developed with SCSS, HTML and JavaScript.
-Website can be found from https://vmneva.github.io/my_portfolio/index.html
+Website is published with GitHub Pages and can be found [here](https://vmneva.github.io/my_portfolio/index.html).

+This portfolio is a part of LUT course _Software Development Skills: Front-End 2023-24_.
+In addition to my own project, the coursework including the demo website can be found from [here](https://github.com/vmneva/modern_portfolio).

 Running the project locally: